hasura/graphql-data-specification/README.md

 	values: [String]
 ```

-### Actions
+### Commands

-Actions are methods that operate on the domain graph.
+Commands are methods that operate on the domain graph.
 They take a node as an input, perform an operation on the underlying data sources and return a node as an output.
-The logic that executes inside an action is opaque to the DGDL and not its concern.
+The logic that executes inside a command is opaque to the DGDL and not its concern.

 ```
-Action
+Command
-	name :: ActionName
+	name :: String
   input :: VirtualModel
   output :: VirtualModel
   operationType :: Read | Write